-For some people, it can be helpful to write your own script based on the one the sponsor gives you, so you have a guideline to follow while recording that’s unique to you and your show.
-Just be sure to keep it light, flowing, and conversational, and avoid sounding obviously scripted (unless, of course, that’s the tone of your show).
+For some people, it can be helpful to write your own script.
+Using the script provided by the sponsor or Anchor as a guideline, develop your own recording that’s unique to you and your show.
+Just be sure to keep it light, flowing, and conversational, and try to avoid sounding obviously scripted (unless, of course, that’s the tone of your show).

 Be strategic with your placement

 When placing the ad slot into your episodes, think about how and where it will land.
-If you place ads in the middle of your show (which is called a midroll, and is required for Sponsorships ads in episodes longer than 10 minutes), try to find a natural breakpoint.
+An ad placed in the middle of your episode is called a mid-roll, and Ambassador ads require them for episodes longer than 10 minutes.
+If you place a mid-roll ad, try to find a natural breakpoint.
 If you upload your podcast and it’s all one segment in the episode builder, you can use our split tool right in the app to create a break for your ad spot.

 Have a clear call-to-action